-Subparagraph (a)(4)(B) requires an entity to ensure "any covered material intentionally included in the process used to generate a recycled organic product must fully biologically decompose" for an entity to qualify as a responsible end market.
-The current draft of the rules now limits this condition only to "items partially or wholly constituting plastic."
+Subparagraph (a)(4)(B) requires an entity to ensure covered material "intentionally included in the process used to generate a recycled organic product must fully biologically decompose" for the entity to qualify as a responsible end market.
+The rules now limit this condition only to covered material "partially or wholly comprising plastic."
 It should still be noted that it is not guaranteed that any product, whether it is food waste, vegetation, or a piece of compostable packaging, will fully convert in every compost cycle.
 Additionally, non-plastic covered material does not necessarily need to fully decompose, and composters can often have remaining pieces of food and yard waste, even after long composting cycles.
 Moreover, the addition of subparagraph (a)(4)(C) is helpful for non-plastic compostable materials but creates a discrepancy in treatment compared to plastic compostable materials.
+Finally, end markets are unlikely to be able to distinguish between plastic and non-plastic material that has already disintegrated.
 AMERIPEN recommends subjecting all covered material intended to generate a recycled organic product be subject to the same standard as provided in subdivision (a)(4)(C).
 AMERIPEN also suggests that using a term like "disintegrate" rather than "biologically decompose" may be more appropriate, as disintegration is measure by ASTM standards.

-AMERIPEN greatly appreciates the new sentence in paragraph (b) that allows an entity to qualify as an end market if it "produces and uses" recycled organic product or recycled content feedstock rather than selling or transferring it.
+AMERIPEN greatly appreciates the sentence in paragraph (b) added in a recent draft that allows an entity to qualify as an end market if it "produces and uses" recycled organic product or recycled content feedstock rather than selling or transferring it.
 AMERIPEN still also seeks guidance as to what qualifies as "quality standards necessary," as used in this section.